jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 ## Use the plugin

-### Select a Bitbucket Server instance when creating a freestyle job
+### Select a Bitbucket Server instance when creating a Freestyle Job

 Once you’ve added a Bitbucket Server instance to Jenkins users will be able to select it when creating a job.
 This will make it easier for them to select the repo to be cloned.
 They’ll also be able to select the Bitbucket Server build trigger to automatically create a webhook.